 Cannae is one of the “Epic Battles” in Field of Glory II.
 Playing it, as I recently did taking Hannibal’s forces, gives some insight into Field of Glory II scenario design.

 The introductory text to the battle’s scenario explains Hannibal’s strategy.
 He knows he is outnumbered but also knows he is facing a newly-recruited army.
-Because, you are told, the Roman’s know the weakness in her green troops, they deploy them in a deeper-than-usual formation.
+Because, you are told, the Romans know the weakness of their green troops, they deploy them in a deeper-than-usual formation.
 Hannibal puts his strongest forces on his wings, particularly beefing up his left-flank cavalry.
 He also deploys his infantry in an inverted crescent formation, calculated to draw the Roman’s inward, allowing his lines to extend beyond the Roman flanks, despite his inferiority in numbers.

 As the game begins and the battle lines come together, this is exactly what happens in Field of Glory II.
 The initial meeting of infantry is at the center of the line, with the advantage going to the Carthaginian veterans.
 This draws the Roman wings inward allowing the Carthaginian wings to flank them.
 The slaughter of the Roman army ensues*.